nomis/dtee/docs/limitations.rst

 Does not currently have support for returning addresses of Unix sockets, so none of the output works.
-It may be possible to implement custom pipe-like objects with three file descriptors in userspace.
+It may be possible to implement custom pipe-like objects with three file descriptors in user space.

 Writes larger than the page size (4KB) are truncated and there's no way to increase the size of the socket buffer.